 Overseas Clinical Experiences

-In February, twelve fourth-year medical students and eight USA physicians spent a month working at Kibogora Hospital in southwestern Rwanda.
+In 2019, two overseas clinical opportunities were available to USA medical students.
+In February, seventeen fourth-year medical students, USA residents, and USA physicians spent a month working at Kibogora Hospital in southwestern Rwanda.
 While there, they worked alongside local physicians in a variety of fields, including surgery, pediatrics, internal medicine, ophthalmology and obstetrics.

-Plans are already underway for 2019 mission trips.
+Plans are already underway for similar opportunities in 2020.